Rohansi/RohBot/README.md

 ### room ###
 Allows you to switch between rooms on the website.
 - `/room` display which room you are in
-- `/room fpp` switch to room fpp
+- `/room fp` switch to room fp
 - `/room default` switch to your default room
-- `/room default fpp` set your default room to fpp and switch to it
+- `/room default fp` set your default room to fp and switch to it
 - `/room list` show a list of available rooms

 ### users ###
 Display a list of users in the room.
-Only works on the website.

 ### me ###
 Does exactly what you think it does. `/me bites Brian.` will send `YourName bites Brian.` to the current room.